monsoonmaelstrom/book2/book2.md

 ### 10 - King of Pain

 Everyone is tired by the time we stop for the night.
-I can see the strain in their faces, and I know at least a few of them probably have some blisters that need tending.
+I can see the strain on their faces, and I know at least a few of them probably have some blisters that need tending.
 I leave that for Alex to deal with.
 He’s not exactly *better* at it than I am insofar as the end result will be the same.
 But it will hurt less if Alex does it.
 I’ve never been able to completely stop an injury from hurting while I heal it.
 Probably because I don’t care.
 If it hurts, it hurts.
 Eventually it will stop.

 Gavin, Giorgi, and Henry are going off to set some snares.
 I want to go with them.
 Instead, I sit down and wait for Lisette.
 A few minutes later she’s standing in front of me.